matrix-mayank/ATLAN/README.md

 2. *Epsilon* - Starting with an arbitrary point, it's ε-neighborhood is retrieved, and if it contains sufficiently many points, a cluster is started.
 Otherwise, the point is labeled as noise.
 We set it to 0.110 kms.
 ```
 ### Why use the Haversine Metric over Euclidean Distance?
 The haversine formula determines the great-circle distance between two points on a sphere given their longitudes and latitudes.
 Since the Earth is not flat, clustering based on the Euclidean Distance would provide innacurate results.
 As a result, we use the Haversine Metric.
-Point to be noted: the value of ε must be defined in radians as the Haversine Metric uses data in radians.For reference, 1 radian = 6371.0088 km
+Point to be noted: the value of ε must be defined in radians as the Haversine Metric uses data in radians.
+For reference, 1 radian = 6371.0088 km

 ## Step 6 - Eliminating noise and plotting the shapefile clusters

-a) Points indicated by noise are labeled as -1 by the DBSCAN Algorithm. \
+a) Points indicated by noise are labeled as -1 by the DBSCAN Algorithm.
 b) We remove the noise points and store the resulting polygon file in shapefile format for plotting.